About Nesta

 Attendees will have the chance to hear a range of different approaches being used to put data at the heart of improving early years services – from addressing challenges to developing practical solutions and the lessons learned along the way.
 We hope you’ll also form new partnerships and connections with early-years colleagues across the system.

-You also have the opportunity to share your work.
+You will also have the opportunity to share your work.
 We are inviting attendees to submit a proposal for a 5-minute talk as part of the event.
 You can submit your proposal by writing up to 150 words in the optional field in the registration form.
 Topics of interest could include operational or strategic work, whether it’s complete or still in progress.
 We’re interested in issues around the introduction of family hubs, integration of different data systems, multi-agency data sharing, approaches to bring data into strategic decision making or other topics.

 Speakers